mholt/PapaParse/README.md

 - Parse CSV files directly (local or over the network)
 - Stream large files (even via HTTP)
 - Reverse parsing (converts JSON to CSV)
-- Auto-detects the delimiter
+- Auto-detect the delimiter
-- Worker threads to keep your web page responsive
+- Worker threads to keep your web page reactive
 - Header row support
 - Can convert numbers and booleans to their types
 - Graceful and robust error handling